igorrybak/rpi-mfrc522-utility/README.md

 # rpi-mfrc522
-Command line utility for reading and writing RFID card
+Command line utility for reading and writing RFID cards, based on [rpi-mfrc522](module) with typings.